 While it is common to assume that “users” are owners of their data, and must keep it secure; this is far from practicality.
 Loss or theft of private-keys and user ignorance must be considered.
 Mt Gox was an example of a security breach.

 How will Regulation help reduce financial crimes in such cases?
 This is a grey-area, and regulatory nodes must enforce as directed by Arbitrators and Jurors.
 Should regulation be granted control on every coin on the Blockchain?
 Every jurisdiction will have its own opinion of this.

-This attempt is an incremental step towards a better financial world with lesser irregularities, and an ability to audit the trail of financial transactions.
-There could be legal as well as economic scenarios which need consideration in designing such a regulated Blockchain.
-Comments in this regard are welcome, and will help in evolving the design of the Blockchain.
+This attempt is an incremental step towards a better financial world with fewer irregularities and the ability to audit the trail of financial transactions.
+There could be legal as well as economic scenarios that need consideration in designing such a regulated blockchain.
+Comments in this regard are welcome and will help in evolving the design of the blockchain.